AndrasKovacs/staged-fusion/README.md

 then we're fine.
 Usually a few helper functions or proxies are enough to make this work.

-In summary, there are very good and deep reasons to treat 2LTT as *the* correct theoretical basis of two-stage compilation, and even when writing TH it makes sense to pretend to work in 2LTT.
-Everything which is well-typed in 2LTT is necessarily sensible and sound in TH, when it's possible to rewrite it in TH.
+There are good and deep reasons to treat 2LTT as *the* correct theoretical basis of two-stage compilation, and even when writing TH it makes sense to pretend to work in 2LTT.
+Everything which is well-typed in 2LTT is necessarily sensible and sound in TH, whenever it's possible to rewrite it in TH.

 ## Fold-based (push) fusion